biyue1026/XG-m7G/README.md

 XG-m7G
 =======
-XG-m7G is an computational approach based on XGBoost, it allows interested users to use our model to identify N7-methylguanosine sites.
+XG-m7G is an computational approach based on XGBoost, which allows interested users to both use our model to identify N7-methylguanosine sites and train  their specific models based on their own datasets expediently.

+* --input: RNA sequences to be predicted or self-training in fasta format.
+If you want to self train model, please put the label after the fasta name.
+For example:
+>example1 1
+AAGAACAGGAGCGAGAGAAGGAGAGGGAAAAAGACAGAGAG\
+>example2 0
+CAGCGAGUUCGGUUGCGCGUGACGCACCGGGUGGGAGCGGA

+* --purpose: you can choose "predict" or "self-training" to indicate your purpose

+* --output: Save the prediction  results in csv format